eegli/tinyparse/docs/README.md

 ## Resources

 This project has been guided by the amazing [Command Line Interface Guidelines](https://clig.dev/) by Aanand Prasad, Ben Firshman, Carl Tashian and Eva Parish.

+Further inspiration has been taken from the [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/).